ome/infrastructure/README.md

 ### Installation

-- Create a virtual environment and install Ansible:
+- Create a virtual environment and install the Ansible requirements (including `shade` for using with OpenStack):

         virtualenv ~/venvs/ansible
-        ~/venvs/ansible/bin/pip install ansible

-- If using Ansible with OpenStack, you might want to install `shade`:

-        ~/venvs/ansible/bin/pip install shade
+        ~/venvs/ansible/bin/pip install -r requirements.txt

 - Clone this repository: